Szymon-Wojtowicz/select-your-days-off-js/README.md

 - Export selected days to a PDF file.
 - Export selected days in iCalendar format for Gmail and Outlook calendars.
 - Holiday display functionality.
+- If the user attempts to select a day that is marked as a public or church holiday in the calendar, an alert will appear with the message: "You cannot select this date because it is a holiday."
 - Responsive and user-friendly design (using Twitter Bootstrap).

 ## Installation